-Lent: What is it and why is it marked?
+Lent: What is it and why is it marked? - CBBC Newsround

 On Ash Wednesday, churches hold special services, at which worshippers are marked with ash.
 This is a symbol of death and remembering bad things that we have done, and is where the day gets its name from.

-Typically, the ash is made from burning special crosses made out of palm wood, which were used in church services on the previous Sunday (called Palm Sunday).
+Typically, the ash is made from burning special crosses made out of palm wood, which were used in church services on the previous year's Palm Sunday.
 It is sometimes mixed with special oil.

 Millions of people do this during Lent as a sign of sacrifice and to test their self-discipline.
-This is to represent Jesus Christ's sacrifice when he went into the desert to pray and fast for the 40 days before he died on the cross.
+Christians believe that this is to represent Jesus Christ's sacrifice when he went into the desert to pray and fast for the 40 days before later dying on the cross.

 In the Bible's New Testament, while Jesus was there, Satan tempted him to turn away from God and worship him instead, but Jesus refused to, which is why people might give something up, in order to test their own self-discipline too.